The top-line? You can keep texting (including “cold”) but the future is uncertain. Want more details? That’s where things start to get confusing.

 Your texting service provider (like us) should help you register, or you can use Twilio or another aggregator, or you should be able to go directly to The Campaign Registry.

-If you are a federal 527, local, state, or national political campaign, candidate or committee then you’ll be heading to Campaign Verify to get a “token”.
+If you are a federal 527, local, state, or national political campaign, candidate or committee then you’ll also be heading to Campaign Verify to get a “token”.
 To get that token, you’ll need the individual listed on the FEC or other publicly available campaign finance filings to move this forward.

 We’re a small organization sending less than 3,000 texts/day.
 Do I need to register my brand/organization?

-If your organization does less than 3,000 texts per day, and you are not using more than five (5) phone numbers to send those texts, you are not required to register for your brand at this time.
+If your organization does less than 3,000 texts per day, and you are not using more than five (5) phone numbers to send those texts, you are not required to register your brand at this time.

 Are there fines or fees if my organization does not register?